celestiaorg/docs/developers/blobstream-rollups.md

 and users/rollup full nodes will be able to query for the rollup data from Celestia and verify that it's valid.
 And if it's not, fraud proofs can be generated.

-The fraud proofs in this setup are discussed in the [inclusion proofs](https://github.com/celestiaorg/blobstream-contracts/blob/master/docs/inclusion-proofs.md) documentation.
+The proofs in this setup are discussed in the [inclusion proofs](https://github.com/celestiaorg/blobstream-contracts/blob/master/docs/inclusion-proofs.md) documentation.

-### Optimistic rollups that use the data commitment
+### Optimistic rollups that use share commitments

 Another way to build a rollup is to replace the sequence of spans with a `height` and a `share commitment`.
 Then, users/rollup full nodes will be able to query that data, and in case of a dispute, they can create a fraud proof.